nakarinkung/video-games-dataset-analysis/README.md

 # Video Game Dataset Analysis

 ## Project Overview
-This project explores and analyzes a comprehensive video game dataset to uncover key insights and build predictive models.
+This project explores and analyses a comprehensive video game dataset to uncover key insights and build predictive models.
-It combines **data analysis**, **visualization**, and **machine learning** to understand video game sales trends.
+It combines data analysis, visualisation, and machine learning to understand video game sales trends.

 ---